Jackie Earle Haley: Career

 He played Willie Loomis in the 2012 film adaptation of Dark Shadows, directed by Tim Burton, and played Confederate States Vice President Alexander H. Stephens in Lincoln, directed by Steven Spielberg.
 He played the supervillain The Terror in Amazon's re-boot of The Tick.

 Personal life

 Haley's first marriage was to Sherry Vaughan in 1979.
 He has two children: a son, Christopher (born 1986), and a daughter, Olivia (born 1998), by his second wife, Jennifer Haley.
-He married his third wife, Amelia Cruz, in 2004 and they live in San Antonio.
+He married his third wife, Amelia Cruz, in 2004 and they live in San Antonio, Texas.
 Haley holds black belts in Kenpo and Taekwondo.

 Filmography

 Jacky Earle Haley as Rorschach in Watchmen.

 Haley as Freddy Krueger in A Nightmare on Elm Street.